Alfred Hooke: Political career

 Hooke ran for a third term in the 1944 general election and won by a landslide.
 Hooke briefly held two cabinet portfolios when Manning appointed him Minister of Economic Affairs on April 20, 1945.
 He ran for a fourth term in the 1948 Alberta general election and was returned to office with another large victory.
 After the election Manning gave the post of Provincial Secretary to Clarence Gerhart while Hooke kept the Economic Affairs portfolio.

 Hooke ran for a fifth term and won easily in the 1952 Alberta general election.
 After the election Hooke became Minister of Public Works.

 Hooke stood for his sixth term in the 1955 Alberta general election.
 He defeated two other candidates with a solid majority to return to office.
 Manning re-appointed Hooke Provincial Secretary and also made him Minister of Municipal Affairs.

 The 1959 Alberta general election saw Hooke win his seventh term easily.
 He kept the Municipal Affairs portfolio while the position of Provincial Secretary was assigned to Allen Patrick.

 Hooke ran for his eighth term in the 1963 Alberta general election.
 He was returned with another massive majority.

 In 1966 NDP MLA Garth Turcott and NDP leader Neil Reimer leveled accusations of corruption and misusing public office for personal gain against Edgar Hinman and Hooke.
-The unproven accusations began attracting nationwide attention and the Royal Canadian Mounted Police were called in to ensure the safety of Hooke and his family.
+The unproven accusations attracted wide attention, and the Royal Canadian Mounted Police were called in to ensure the safety of Hooke and his family.

 Hooke ran for re-election to his ninth term in the 1967 Alberta general election.
-Pundits at the time predicted Hooke had very little chance at re-election.
-He faced two other candidates in the race, including Independent William Sinclair, who had been picked by federal Social Credit leader Robert Thompson to run against Hooke.
-Hooke won with another massive majority.
+Pundits at the time predicted Hooke had little chance at re-election.
+He faced two other candidates in the race, including Independent William Sinclair, who had been picked by federal Social Credit leader Robert Thompson to run.
+Hooke won with a majority of 54 percent of the vote.

 Manning returned Hooke to cabinet as Minister of Public Welfare to bring the department under control as it became the highest spending department.
 He held that portfolio for a year, after which he was appointed Minister of Lands and Forests on July 16, 1968.

 Hooke ran for leadership of the Social Credit party in the 1968 leadership race; he finished last on the first ballot.
 Harry Strom, the new leader and the new premier, dropped Hooke from the cabinet.
 Hooke retired from provincial politics at dissolution of the legislature in 1971.
-He was the only one of the original 1935 caucus to serve continuously until Social Credit was defeated.
-The closest to him were Manning himself, who resigned as premier and MLA in 1968, and William Tomyn who, though a member of the 1935 intake who stood down in 1971, was defeated in 1952 and did not return until 1959.
+He was the only one of the original 1935 caucus to serve continuously until the Social Credit government was defeated.
+The closest to him were Manning himself, who resigned as premier and MLA in 1968, and William Tomyn who, though a member of the 1935 intake and stood down in 1971, had been defeated in 1952 and did not return until 1959.